Welcome to the website of the actor Paul Thomas. A place where you can

 CV, read Reviews and look at his Gallery, Showreels and Voicereels.

-BIG NEWS: Animator Eamonn O'Neill's I'M FINE THANKS, in which Paul voiced the lead character, was nominated for this year's BAFTA AWARDS!
+BIG NEWS: Animator Eamonn O'Neill's I'M FINE THANKS, in which Paul voiced the lead character, was nominated for the 2013 BAFTA AWARDS!
 Having premiered at the Ottawa International Animation Festival, where it won Best Graduation Film, it then went on to win: Best Graduate Film - Expotoons 2011, Best Animation - Darklight Film Festival 2011, Passion Prize - RCA 2011, was shortlisted for Best Student Film - British Animation Award and toured the UK in 2012 as part of the BAA Public Choice Award!
 In this bittersweet short, Paul plays a nervous, timid man who wants to shout and scream at the world - and eventually does...
 Check out the trailer and Eamonn's other work HERE.